We demonstrated that the Web had failed instead of served humanity, as it was supposed to have done, and failed in many places…

 There are no words to describe how it felt.
 It's as if the adults had screwed up big time and were giving us kids their car keys, credit cards, and a set of matches all at once.
 Heh, Idiots.

 I was an empty vessel ready for the Internet…but still…what to look for?
 What to search for?
 It’s hard for me to pin down how long I sat there, just staring at the screen absently.
 It felt like an eternity but was probably more like 3 minutes.

-The first things I searched for were; The Universe, how to meditate and boobs.
+The first things I searched for were; The Universe, how to meditate, and boobs.

-As the months and years went by the web started to reveal itself to me and man was it cool; video games like Command & Conquer, Doom, Duke Nukem, my older brothers Leisure Suit Larry which I wasn’t allowed to play (God forbid I saw a horribly pixelated image of a woman in a bikini), websites like Internet Explorer is EVIL!, SpaceJam and AltaVista and then, of course, the new unreal tools we had like IRC chat.
+As the months and years went by the web started to reveal itself to me and man was it cool; video games like Command & Conquer, Doom, Duke Nukem, and my older brother Leisure Suit Larry which I wasn’t allowed to play (God forbid I saw a horribly pixelated image of a woman in a bikini), websites like Internet Explorer is EVIL!, SpaceJam and AltaVista and then, of course, the new unreal tools we had like IRC chat.
 Chat, friggin chat!
-We could talk to one another, scheme adventures, talk to cute girls, it was unfathomable coming from a suburban house where the method for talking to friends was a landline phone just weeks prior!
+We could talk to one another, scheme adventures, and talk to cute girls, it was unfathomable coming from a suburban house where the method for talking to friends was a landline phone just weeks prior!
 And then, of course, Napster and computer-based MP3 players arrived!

-Back then the Internet felt like being inside of a crazy 1980’s video arcade carnival with music, girls, skateboarding videos, and where you could pretty much do almost anything!
+Back then the Internet felt like being inside a crazy 1980’s video arcade carnival with music, girls, and skateboarding videos, and where you could pretty much do almost anything!
 It was a digital wild west for a kid my age.

 Every vampire needs an invitation.

 The likes of Yahoo, MSN, eBay, and Google soon came along.
 More and more of us connected to the web which meant more information was being uploaded and shared.
 The websites got bigger and more tools came along to make our lives just that little bit easier.